Wreck of Vera K

 A team of American archaeologists investigated this site and believe that it is due to the movement of the sea bed over, many years (2 thousand to be a little more precise).
 This dive site is regularly visited by Sea Bream, Damsel fish, various species of Wrasse, Moray eel and Octopus.

 We will meet at our well-equipped diving centre in Paphos Harbour.
 Our friendly and helpful PADI professionals will help you with equipment and begin with an interesting and informative dive briefing.
 Unless you have your own diving gear, all equipment is supplied by us.
 We spend a few minutes checking your sizes and will fit you with the suitable gear.
 All of our diving equipment is well maintained and serviced regularly to ensure your safety and comfort.

 Once everyone is ready we will take a short walk to the Paphos harbour where we will board Cydive II.
-The journey from the harbour to Vera-K takes around 10 minutes by boat.
+The journey from the harbour to the sites of Vera K and Amphora Caves takes around 10 minutes by boat.

 We provide free transfers from/to your hotel from all hotels in the Paphos area.

 Pickup time from hotels: 08.15

 Return time: 13.00 approximately